shipsing/podman-desktop/website/docs/migrating-from-docker/customizing-docker-compatibility.md

 1. Click **OK**.
 A notification prompts you to restart your Podman machine.
 1. Click **Yes**.
 1. Go to **Settings > Preferences > Docker Compatibility**, and click the toggle button.
-   The Docker Compatibility section is removed from the list of **Settings**.
+   The Docker Compatibility section is removed from the **Settings** list.

 #### Verification